zvjaceslavs/intshare/Official_Templates/SNMP_Devices/template_snmp_device/5.0/README.md

 # SNMP Generic

+## Description

+## Overview Official template from Zabbix distribution.
+It includes SNMP Generic and SNMP Interfaces templates.
+Could be used for most of SNMP devices ## Author Zabbix SIA

 ## Overview

 Official template from Zabbix distribution.
 It includes SNMP Generic and SNMP Interfaces templates.
 Could be used for most of SNMP devices